nsrau/azure-docs.it-it/articles/active-directory/saas-apps/workday-inbound-tutorial.md

 ms.date: 05/16/2019
 ms.author: chmutali
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: 63176c325fd42c46e988ab3798f46089a43e70bf
+ms.openlocfilehash: 80d356426fe312708d64cc4284dbb1fd925e47c7
-ms.sourcegitcommit: e9936171586b8d04b67457789ae7d530ec8deebe
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 09/27/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "71326778"
+ms.locfileid: "74233338"
 ---
 # <a name="tutorial-configure-workday-for-automatic-user-provisioning"></a>Esercitazione: Configurare Workday per il provisioning utenti automatico

-Questa esercitazione descrive i passaggi da eseguire per importare i profili di lavoro da giorni lavorativi in Active Directory e Azure Active Directory, con Write-back facoltativo dell'indirizzo di posta elettronica e nome utente per la giornata lavorativa.
+The objective of this tutorial is to show the steps you need to perform to import worker profiles from Workday into both Active Directory and Azure Active Directory, with optional write-back of email address and username to Workday.

 ## <a name="overview"></a>Panoramica